bluescarni/piranha/doc/sphinx/math_sin.rst

    Specialisation of the function object implementing :cpp:func:`piranha::math::sin()` for :cpp:class:`mppp::integer <mppp::integer>`.

-   The operation is successful only if the input argument is zero, in which case the result will be a zero of type :cpp:class:`mppp::integer\<SSize\> <mppp::integer>`.
+   The operation is successful only if the input argument is zero, in which case the result will be an instance of :cpp:class:`mppp::integer\<SSize\> <mppp::integer>` constructed from zero.

+   :exception std\:\:domain_error: if the input argument is not zero.

+.. cpp:class:: template <std::size_t SSize> piranha::math::sin_impl<mppp::rational<SSize>>

+   *#include <piranha/rational.hpp>*

+   Specialisation of the function object implementing :cpp:func:`piranha::math::sin()` for :cpp:class:`mppp::rational <mppp::rational>`.

+   The operation is successful only if the input argument is zero, in which case the result will be an instance of :cpp:class:`mppp::rational\<SSize\> <mppp::rational>` constructed from zero.

+   :exception std\:\:domain_error: if the input argument is not zero.

-.. cpp:class:: template <typename U, mppp::RealOpTypes<U> T> piranha::math::pow_impl<T, U>
+.. cpp:class:: template <> piranha::math::sin_impl<mppp::real>

    *#include <piranha/real.hpp>*

-   Specialisation of the function object implementing :cpp:func:`piranha::math::pow()` for :cpp:class:`mppp::real <mppp::real>`.
+   Specialisation of the function object implementing :cpp:func:`piranha::math::sin()` for :cpp:class:`mppp::real <mppp::real>`.

-   This implementation will invoke one of mp++'s :ref:`real exponentiation <mppp:real_exponentiation>` overloads.
+   This implementation will invoke one of mp++'s :ref:`real trigonometric <mppp:real_trig>` overloads.

-   :exception unspecified: any exception thrown by the invoked :ref:`real exponentiation <mppp:real_exponentiation>` overload.
+   :exception unspecified: any exception thrown by the invoked :ref:`real trigonometric <mppp:real_trig>` overload.

    .. note::